PostgREST/postgrest/docs/api.rst

     }
   ]

+Note that the embedded ``directors`` is returned as a JSON object because of the "to-one" end.

-However, the table name is in plural, which is not accurate since a Film is directed by only one Director.
-Using a table name alias can solve this:
+Since the table name is plural, we can be more accurate by making it singular with an alias.

 .. tabs::